continually re-evaluate its approach

 Besides discussing the various details of the performance and extent of compliance by the Company, this

-also assigns them a rating for their environmental and administrative performance during the period
+report also assigns a rating as to each Company’s environmental and administrative performance during the

 port.
 There has been an